Bassem272/search/paper4.md

    The study involved analyzing the three-phase current waveform of the inverter.
 Extracting both average and RMS values and combining them proved to be a robust fault diagnosis method, surpassing the efficacy of individual parameter usage.

 2. **Normalization Method and Classification:**
    Introducing a novel normalization method based on the mean-to-RMS ratio, the study successfully applied these ratio values to an ensemble-bagged classification method.
-This approach effectively classified various faults, including multiple switch faults, even in low current conditions.
+This approach effectively classified various faults, including multiple switch faults, even in low current conditions.<<taken intro >>

 3. **Identification of Multiple Faults:**
    The proposed technique demonstrated efficacy in identifying multiple switch faults, including triple-switch faults.
 Its effectiveness persisted even under low current conditions, showcasing its versatility and reliability.